 Past Peacebuilding Activities

-The Joan B. Kroc Institute for Peace and Justice has worked to promote sustainable peace with justice all over the world.
-Here are a few summaries of our work.
+Bringing peacebuilding to communities in conflict is how The Joan B. Kroc Institute for Peace and Justice has worked to promote sustainable peace with justice all over the world.

 The institute's work in Colombia, which has been in violent conflict for over 50 years, took the form of policy advocacy for an inclusive peace process.
 The institute published a series of op-ed and analytical pieces on the Colombian peace process in multiple news outlets in 2011 and 2012, as well as two Peace and Justice Policy Briefs.